bengtmartensson/AGirs/README.md

 ## Dependencies

 * [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino) by myself.
-(In earlier versions of this project, this was integrated.)
+(In earlier versions of this project, this was integrated in AGirs, but is now an independent project.)
 * Ethernet (if enabling the ETHERNET configure option).
 Contained in the Arduino IDE.
 * SPI (if enabling the ETHERNET or LCD_I2C configure option).
 Contained in the Arduino IDE.
 * Wire (if enabling the LCD_I2C configure option).
 Contained in the Arduino IDE.
 * [Arduino-LiquidCrystal-I2C](https://github.com/marcoschwartz/LiquidCrystal_I2C) version 1.1.2.
+(The Frank de Brabander version does not work.)
 Needed if defining LCD_I2C, i.e. connecting an LCD display with an I2C interface card.

 ## Questions and answers